W. B. Yeats: Early poems

 Yeats first significant poem is "The Island of Statues", a fantasy work that takes Edmund Spenser and Shelley as its poetic models.
 It was serialized in the Dublin University Review.
 Yeats wanted to include it in his first collection, but it was deemed too long and was never republished in his lifetime.
-Quinx Books first published the poem in its complete form 2014.
+Quinx Books first published the poem in its complete form in 2014.
 Yeats first solo publication was the pamphlet Mosada: A Dramatic Poem (1886), in a print run of 100 copies paid for by his father.
 This was followed by the collection The Wanderings of Oisin and Other Poems (1889), which arranged a series of verse that dated as far back as the mid-1880s.
 The long title poem contains, in the words of his biographer R. F. Foster, "obscure Gaelic names, striking repetitions [and] an unremitting rhythm subtly varied as the poem proceeded through its three sections":